TAIsRich/chuwa0116/ShortQuestions/hw2.md

 | this keyword can be referred from static context i.e can be invoked from static instance.
 For instance we can write **System.out.println(this.x)**， which will print value of x without any compilation or runtime error. | On other hand super keyword can't be referred from static context i.e can't be invoked from static instance.
 For instance we cannot write **System.out.println(super.x)**， this will leads to compile time error.  |

 ### 11. What is the Java load sequence?
+    The Java load sequence is the order in which the JVM loads and initializes the parts of a Java program, starting with class files, linking, initializing variables and static blocks, and ending with the main method starting execution.

 ### 12.